World Sleep Englander debut , Englander Co’s license agreement

 "This is a phenomenal coup for Englander," added Rick Tomlinson, vice president of marketing.

-World Sleep in January purchased the assets of Comfort Bedding of Hartford, Conn. and moved that factory to the 35,000-square foot Billerica site in February.
+World Sleep in January purchased the assets of Comfort Bedding of Hartford, Conn. and moved that factory to the 35,000-square foot Billerica site in February to manufacture futon mattresses.
 The company hopes to build upon the customer base previously serviced by Comfort Bedding, which includes accounts in Connecticut, Massachusetts and Rhode Island.

-The Warshaver family has been manufacturing mattresses for three generations.
+The Warshaver family has been manufacturing mattresses and futon mattresses for three generations.
 Leonard Warshaver's father, Reuben, originally worked for The New York Mattress Co. in Boston, a predecessor of Englander.